 Our bridge is a replica of an Ithiel Town "Lattice Truss" design popular in the early 1800s.
 The "Town Lattice" bridge is recognizable as an uninterrupted series of closely spaced diagonal timbers.
-The web of overlapping triangles distributes the load equally thus relieving stress from any one part of the structure.
+The web of overlapping triangles distributes weight equally, thus relieving stress from any one part of the structure.

 It also serves as a one-of-a-kind backdrop for many happy occasions.
-We regularly host wedding ceremonies, photo shoots, champagne fundraisers and private dinners on the bridge.
+We regularly host wedding ceremonies, photo shoots, fundraisers and private receptions on the bridge,